Altoros/bluemix-object-store-example/README.md

 `bundle install`

-and the if we run the rackup command and open a browser in http://localhost:9292 we should see our upload form.
-But it does nothing, we will adda new endpoint to handle the POST request after the user clicks in the upload button.
+and if we run the `rackup` command and open a browser in http://localhost:9292 we should see our upload form.
+But it does nothing, we will add a new endpoint to handle the POST request after the user clicks in the upload button.

-`rackup`
+We will start interacting with Object Storage, let's add the Openstack gem in the Gemfile:

+`gem 'openstack', '1.1.2'`